isaacs/jackspeak/README.md

       explicitly set.
     - `original` The `argv` array before any expansions.
     - `parsed` The `argv` array once all aliases have been expanded.
+    - `reparse` A function that takes a string or array of strings, and parses it according to the options initially provided.
+Note that this does _not_ update the results object, it's just for expanding aliases and short options.

 - `usage` String or Array